Bethany House Responds to COVID-19

 We are continuing to monitor the directives and guidelines from our state and local governments and are making adjustments as warranted.

-The local stay-at-home orders, while helping to flatten the curve of reported cases of COVID-19, have led to an increase in incidents of domestic violence.
 We are experiencing an uptick in the amount of calls that we are receiving for help, as well.
 Although it breaks our hearts, we have had to turn away potential clients whenever we reach capacity and are waiting for a bed to become available.

 Please help us with your best donation as we all stretch to serve this very fragile but very courageous population.